jorgebucaran/hyperapp/docs/src/pages/Tutorial/tutorial.md

   ])
 ```

-With that, the state property `autoUpdate` will tell us wether or not the Auto-update checkbox is checked.
+With that, the state property `autoUpdate` will tell us whether or not the Auto-update checkbox is checked.

 ### Subscription functions <a name="subscriptionfunctions"></a>